PSU-MCECS-SAFE/SAFE/readme.md

 ## Configuration
    - This branch is the branch that we will deploy to SAFE domain.
-   - To connect to the VM, you will need SSH key in the VM, connect with the CAT to do it.
+   - To connect to the VM, you will need your computer's SSH key in the VM, connect with the CAT to do it.
    - To connect to the VM, you will need to establish a [VPN connection to PSU network](https://cat.pdx.edu/services/network/vpn-services/).

 ## Compile Instruction